-Years ended D December 31, 2005 2004 Net loss, as reported \$(1,805,380) \$(539,820) Stock-based compensation expense determined under the fair value-based method, net of \$0 tax (507,917) (75,833) Net loss, pro forma \$(2,313,297) \$(615,653) Loss per share - basic and diluted, as reported \$ (0.29) \$ (0.18) Loss per share-basic and diluted, pro forma \$ (0.37) \$ (0.21)
+Year Ended ember 31, 2005 Net loss, as reported \$ (1,805,380) Stock-based compensation expense determined under the fair value based method, net of \$0 tax (507,917) Net loss, pro forma \$ (2,313,297) Loss per share - basic and diluted, as reported \$ (0.29) Loss per share - basic and diluted, pro forma \$ (0.37)

-The Company has recognized in the income statement the costs related to employee and consultant services in share-based payment transactions by using the estimated fair value of the stock at the date of grant, in accordance with SFAS No. 123.
+The Company has recognized in the statement of operations the costs related to employee and consultant services in share-based payment transactions by using the estimated fair value of the stock at the date of grant, in accordance with SFAS No. 123.

-h.
+- i.
 DEFERRED COMPENSATION.
-Prior to July 2006, the Company had an agreement with one of the executive officers to defer payment of a portion of his compensation due to him until the Company had completed an equity financing raising gross proceeds of at least \$2.0 million.
-This contingency was satisfied at the closing of a private placement in July 2006 (See Note 5) and the full amount due to this executive officer for services has been recognized in the income statement for each period for which compensation was accrued subject to the contingency (See Note 8).
-All such deferred compensation was paid in full in 2006.
+Prior to July 2006, the Company had an agreement with one of the executive officers to defer payment of a portion of compensation due to him until the Company had completed an equity financing raising gross proceeds of at least \$2.0 million.
+This contingency was satisfied at the closing of a private placement in July 2006 (See Note 10) and the full amount due to this executive officer for services has been recognized in the statement of operations for each period for which compensation was accrued subject to the contingency (See Note 8).
+All such deferred compensation was paid in full in 2006. - j.
+CONCENTRATION OF CREDIT RISK.
+The financial instrument that potentially subjects the Company to concentration of credit risk is cash.
+The Company places its cash with high-credit quality financial institutions. - k.
+INCOME TAXES.
+The Company utilizes the asset and liability method of accounting for income taxes.
+Under this method, deferred tax assets and liabilities are determined based on differences between financial reporting and tax bases of assets and liabilities and are measured using enacted tax rates and laws that will be in effect when the differences are expected to reverse.
+A valuation allowance is provided when it is more likely than not that some portion or all of a deferred tax asset will not be realized.